Katy Perry and Orlando Bloom meet the Pope, step out together in Rome

 In the video, the singer also revealed that her mother, Mary Hudson, joined her and Bloom on their Vatican City outing.

 The long battle over the 8-acre convent between Perry and the nuns began in 2015.
-In March, Sister Catherine Rose Holzman, one of the nuns involved in the lawsuit filed by the singer, passed away after collapsing in court.
+In March, Sister Catherine Rose Holzman, one of the nuns involved in the lawsuit filed by the singer, died after collapsing in court.

-According to TMZ, Holzman was in court for a post-judgment hearing that was related to Perry's convent case when she collapsed.
+According to TMZ, the nun was in court for a post-judgment hearing that was related to Perry's convent case when she collapsed.

 Hours before her death, Holzman told KTTV, "We asked [local businesswoman Dana Hollister] to save us, to buy the property.
 She had nothing to do with forcing herself on us.”